The Daily Athenaeum: Rankings and Reviews

-The Daily Athenaeum has consistently been ranked as one of the best college newspapers in the United States and for the last 7 out of 10 years the DA has been ranked by the Princeton Review as one of the Top 20 Best College Newspapers beginning in 2005 as the 10th-best college newspaper in the United States, 15th in 2006, 8th in 2007, 8th in 2008, 11th in 2009, 11th in 2010, and 8th in 2014.

-In 2010, Society of Professional Journalists ranked The DA the 3rd best student publication in the United States.
+In 2022, The Daily Athenaeum was recorded as having an average of 137 shares per article published, making it the 7th highest in the U.S.

 Staff

 The Daily Athenaeum has generally been led by two top editors, the editor-in-chief and managing editor.
 Appointments to these positions are made by a committee of journalism professors at the school, full-time staff members at the newspaper and students.
 The appointments generally last one academic year.
 The following is the most recent history of the newspaper's leadership team.